jonadose/icp_final/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
-Thank you fo the support and effort .....
+Thank you fo the support and esupervision of the project.
+Peter, Brian and Elias